carocad/CodeInk/README.md

 # daVinci
-daVinci draws your Python source code into an html file
+daVinci shows you easy diagrams of a Python packet structure.